sakabug/Bugtton/README.md

 ### Why this library was made
 Idea was to make fast button library when nothing is pressed so it would affect to the cycle time as little as possible.

+Doesn't matter if you have 1 or 18 buttons, update() takes between 3100-3250 microseconds per 1000 update on unpressed buttons -> 3us per loop.